swiftlang/swift-evolution/proposals/nnnn-custom-main-and-global-executors.md

 of allocation, prior to execution of the job to which it is attached.

-We will also add a `SchedulingExecutor` protocol as well as a way to get it efficiently from an `Executor`:
+We will also add a `SchedulingExecutor` protocol as well as a way to get it efficiently from an `Executor`; this is required to let us build `Task.sleep()` on top of the new custom executor infrastructure:

 ```swift
 protocol Executor {